Accessibility statement – Authorisation and Decisions Service

 Current accessibility of the content of the service: partly meets the requirements laid down in the Finnish Act on the Provision of Digital Services.

-The known problems with accessibility in the Authorisation Service
+The known problems with accessibility

 The service still has some usability problems.
 The recognised problems with accessibility are described below.
 If you notice a problem in the service that is not included in the list, please contact us.